DukeKamono/macguffin_quest/README.md

 MacGuffin Quest is an adventure game where you are tasked with finding the famed MacGuffin.
 To do this you will need to explore dangerous dungeons filled with monsters, traps, and puzzles.
 If you survive the MacGuffin may be yours for the taking.

 ## Operation
-The game is not near a completed state so all the controls/operations/features are not finished/listed.

-(ie this will be updated... eventually)

 ### Setup
 1. Install [Rust](https://www.rust-lang.org/)